K4ATO/frontend-mentor/results-summary-component-main/README.md

 ### What I learned

-Using semantic HTML5 markup and designing the component with simple css flexbox techniques.
+Using semantic HTML5 markup and styling the component with simple css flexbox techniques.

 ## Author